MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/drcp--sm5---asm-.md

 ---
 # <a name="drcp-sm5---asm"></a>drcp (sm5 - asm)

-Calcola un reciproco a precisione doppia per componente.
+Calcola un reciproco a precisione doppia a livello di componente.